-To calculate historical fire events within a specific unit area, it is necessary to acquire data on forest fire events.
+To calculate historical wildfire events within a specific unit area, it is necessary to acquire data on forest fire events.
 This data can be obtained from the local government, such as Indonesia's f.
 Land Use

 Regional Disaster Management Agency, for example.
-The density of fire events was computed using ArcGIS software.
-The study area was divided into a grid, with each grid cell measuring 0.75 km
+The density of wildfire events was computed using ArcGIS software.
+The study area was divided into a grid, with each grid cell measuring 0.75 $\rm km^2$